Power Book III: Raising Kanan

-Power Book III: Raising Kanan, or simply Raising Kanan is an American crime drama television series created by Sascha Penn that premiered on July 18, 2021, on Starz.
-It is a standalone prequel and second spin-off to Power.
+Power Book III: Raising Kanan, or simply Raising Kanan, is an American crime drama television series created by Sascha Penn that premiered on July 18, 2021, on Starz.
+It is a standalone prequel, and the second spin-off, to Power.

 The third season premiered on December 1, 2023.
-In November 2023, ahead of the third season premiere, the series was renewed for a fourth season, which premiered on March 7, 2025.
-On March 27, 2024, the series was renewed for a fifth and final season.
+In November 2023, ahead of its third-season premiere, the series was renewed for a fourth season, which premiered on March 7, 2025.
+On March 27, 2024, the series was renewed for the fifth and final season which premiered on June 12, 2026.

 Premise

 Set in the 1990s, Raising Kanan chronicles the early years of Kanan Stark (the character first played by executive producer Curtis "50 Cent" Jackson), as he gets into the drug game as he helps his mom's growing drug business.